 Even if you have to stop over to sleep at a hotel on the way, you’ll still save money driving over flying.
 And driving will afford you other opportunities that flying will not.
 We make the driving a part of the vacation by mapping out fun places to stop and visit along the way!
 Be sure to pack a cooler with snacks, sandwiches and drinks, so you’re not tempted to drive-through when you get hungry.

 Visit State and National Parks

-Travel in the off season
+Travel in the off-season

-Travel with another family and share the costs of a vacation cabin, beach house or other rental.
+Travel with another family and share the costs of a vacation cabin, beach house or another rental.
 You can share the costs of food as well, cooking most of your meals in your rental house.

 Make a list ahead of time of what to pack

 And check it twice.
 Make sure you’re not leaving behind important things like toothpaste, deodorant, sunscreen, medications, etc. You don’t want to have to re-purchase these items after you’ve reached your destination.
 Also be sure you pack for the climate (and potential climate changes).
 More than once, I’ve had to buy a sweater while in Florida because I forgot that the nights can be cool.